learn-co-curriculum/phase-1-sending-data-with-fetch-DELETE/README.md

 chain of `.then()` calls for something very similar to a `then()` called a `catch()`.

-When something goes wrong in a `fetch()`, `catch()` is called, which allows us to write code to "handle" the error.
+When something goes wrong in a `fetch()`, `catch()` will be called; this allows us to write code to "handle" the error.
 Say for instance, we forgot to add the HTTP verb to our POST request, and the `fetch()` defaults to GET.
 By including a `catch()` statement, JavaScript doesn't fail silently:

 ```js